domenic/chromiumizer/README.md

 # Chromiumizer

 This is a progressive web app for converting an image into a "Chromiumized" version, i.e. one that uses the [Chromium](https://www.chromium.org/) color palette.
-I originally created it so I could create a distinguishable avatar image for my @chromium.org email address.
+I originally created it so I could have a distinguishable avatar image for my @chromium.org email address.

 ## Browser compatibility and interop